The Environmental Implications of Place-Based Policy: Evidence from Minimum Wage Ordinances

 Abstract: In the 1990s, the US safety net was substantially reformed.
 We ask how those reforms collectively affected early-career outcomes among youths who were teens when the reforms took effect.
 We consider employment, safety-net participation, marriage, and childbearing between the ages of 18 and 32.
 We take a difference-in-difference approach, tracking adolescents from two generations roughly 20 years apart.
 In each generation, we compare two groups, one of which was more likely to have been affected by safety-net reform than the other.
 We find evidence that safety-net reform increased women’s labor supply and decreased marriage.

-From City to Suburb - Disproportionate Pollution Costs of Climate Adaptations in the Electricity Sector
+Disparity Through the Grid- The Hidden Costs of Climate Adaptations in the Electricity Sector